nchenderson/HDS629notes/docs/01-MixedModels.md

 ```

 * `group_var` is the "grouping variable" used for the random effects
-    + For longitudinal data, this would be the variable which identifies each individual.
+    + For longitudinal data, this would be the variable which identifies **each individual**.

+    + For example, this might be an identifier variable which stores a separate id for each person.

 #### LMM with a single, random intercept for each subject